thadk/PoliticalAtlas/README.md

 # WorldPoliticalPopulation

 Makefile combining GADM3.6 with 2020 WorldPop population data at the ADM2 (typically, district) level, formatted to be particularly browsable in Carto.
 Starting with Africa continent data.

-WorldPop population models covers most all of Latin America and the Caribbean, Africa and Asia.
+WorldPop gridded population models covers most all of Latin America and the Caribbean, Africa and Asia.
+The models may not be exactly designed for this purpose but results tend to be only a small margin different from other more official census and UN sources (especially around the equator).

 ### Data Sources